Constellations in prime elements of number fields: Preliminaries on algebraic number theory

 In this subsection, we present some results on the Dedekind zeta function and density of ideals for a number field $K$. \begin{definition}[{Dedekind zeta function; see \cite[Chapter~VII, Definition~5.1]{Neukirch}}] The sum

 converges absolutely and uniformly on every compact subset of the domain $\Re(s)>1$ in the complex plane.
-Here we take the branch of $\log$ defined on $\CC \setminus \RR_{\leq 0}\kyo$, in order to define $\Nrm(\ideala)^s=e^{s\log \Nrm(\ideala)}$.
+Here, the power is defined by $\Nrm(\ideala)^s= \exp ({s\log \Nrm(\ideala)})$ where $\log \Nrm (\ideala )\in \RR $ (among other branches of $\log $).
 We call the analytic function defined by this sum the \emph{Dedekind zeta function} of $K$, and denote it by $\zeta^{}_K$. \end{definition} \begin{proposition}[{see \cite[Chapter~VII, Proposition~5.2]{Neukirch}}] The infinite product

-converges absolutely on the domain $\Re(s)>1$, and coincides with $\zeta^{}_{K}(s)$. \end{proposition} It is known that the Dedekind zeta function $\zeta^{}_K$ has analytic continuation to a meromorphic function on $\CC$.
-In this paper, however, we need only the property of $\zeta^{}_K$ around $s=1$: it has a pole of order $1$ at $s=1$.
-More precisely, we only need the behaviour of $\zeta^{}_K(s)$ when $s$ tends to $1$ inside the domain $\Re(s)>1$. \begin{theorem}[{The class number formula; \cite[Theorem 121 in \S 40]{Hecke}}] There exists a constant $\kappa =\kappa_K>0$ such that

-\end{theorem} The residue $\kappa=\kappa_K$ can be expressed in terms of the class number $h=h_K$ (Subsection~\ref{subsection=Ot-Cl}) and an invariant called the regulator of $K$.
-This is why Theorem~\ref{theorem=zeta_K} is known as the class number formula (see \cite[Chapter~VII, Corollary~5.11~(ii)]{Neukirch}).
+converges absolutely on the domain $\Re(s)>1$, and coincides with $\zeta^{}_{K}(s)$. \end{proposition} It is known that the Dedekind zeta function $\zeta^{}_K$ has analytic continuation to a meromorphic function on $\CC$. \begin{theorem}[{see~\cite[Chapter~VII, Corollary~5.11]{Neukirch}}] The Dedekind zeta function $\zeta^{}_K$ has a pole of order $1$ at $s=1$, and this is the unique pole.
+The residue $\kappa=\kappa_K$ of $\zeta^{}_K$ at $s=1$ is a positive real number. \end{theorem} The residue $\kappa=\kappa_K$ can be expressed in terms of the class number $h=h_K$ (Subsection~\ref{subsection=Ot-Cl}) and an invariant called the regulator of $K$.
+This expression is known as the class number formula.
 In this paper, however, we do not need the explicit form of $\kappa$. \begin{proposition}[Density of ideals; see {\cite[Theorem 121 in \S 40]{Hecke}}] The residue $\kappa$ of $\zeta^{}_K$ at $s=1$ coincides with the limit of the density of ideals in the following sense: